Enrolled nurses

 Registered nurses

-A supported first year of practice helps graduates start their careers with confidence, ensuring they are safe, skilled, and prepared for further professional development.
-Different employers may call their induction process by different names.
+A supported first year of practice (SFYP) helps graduate RNs start their careers with confidence, ensuring they are safe, skilled, and prepared for further professional development.

 • NESP (New Entry to Specialty Practice): Focuses on nurses new to mental health, addiction, and intellectual disability services, helping them develop specific skills for these fields.

-Find out more information on ACE website (external link)
+Find out more information on Advanced Choice of Employment (ACE) website:

 Some more guidance on applying for jobs: